sheltermanager/asm3/src/static/pages/manual/_sources/csvimportfields.rst.txt

     The payment type to use (should correspond to a payment type in your database).
 DONATIONGIFTAID
-    Y / N if the payment should have the giftaid flag set LICENSETYPE
+    Y / N if the payment should have the giftaid flag set INCIDENTDATE
+    The date of the incident and call
+INCIDENTTYPE
+    The type for the incident (should correspond to an incident type in your database).
+INCIDENTNOTES
+    The call notes for the incident
+DISPATCHADDRESS
+    The dispatch address for the incident
+DISPATCHCITY
+    The dispatch city
+DISPATCHSTATE
+    The dispatch state
+DISPATCHZIPCODE
+    The dispatch zipcode
+INCIDENTANIMALSPECIES
+    The species of animal involved in the incident INCIDENTANIMALSEX
+    The sex of the animal involved in the incident LICENSETYPE
     The license type to use (licenses need at least person info) LICENSENUMBER